mdn/content/files/en-us/mozilla/add-ons/webextensions/api/declarativenetrequest/urltransform/index.md

 - `fragment` {{optional_inline}}
   - : A `string`.
 The new fragment for the request.
 Should be either empty, in which case the existing fragment is cleared; or should begin with '#'.
 - `host` {{optional_inline}}
   - : A `string`.
-The new host for the request.
+The new host name for the request.
 - `password` {{optional_inline}}
   - : A `string`.
 The new password for the request.
 - `path` {{optional_inline}}